carpentries-incubator/R-ecology-lesson/episodes/00-introduction-r-rstudio.Rmd

 ## Your new pedantic collaborator...

-You're working on a project when your advisor tells you that you should work with one of their long-time collaborators to help you get your work done.
+You're working on a project when your advisor suggests that you begin working with one of their long-time collaborators.
 According to your advisor, this collaborator is very talented, but only speaks a language that you don't know.
 Your advisor assures you that this is ok, the collaborator won't judge you for starting to learn the language, and will happily answer your questions.
 However, the collaborator is also quite pedantic.
 While they don't mind that you don't speak their language fluently yet, they are always going to answer you quite literally.

 You decide to reach out to the collaborator.
 You find that they email you back very quickly, almost immediately most of the time.
 Since you're just learning their language, you often make mistakes.
 Sometimes, they tell you that you've made a grammatical error or warn you that what you asked for doesn't make a lot of sense.
 Sometimes these warnings are difficult to understand, because you don't really have a grasp of the underlying grammar.
 Sometimes you get an answer back, with no warnings, but you realize that it doesn't make sense, because what you asked for isn't quite what you *wanted*.
 Since this collaborator responds almost immediately, without tiring, you can quickly reformulate your question and send it again.

 In this way, you begin to learn the language your collaborator speaks, as well as the particular way they think about your work.
 Eventually, the two of you develop a good working relationship, where you understand how to ask them questions effectively, and how to work through any issues in communication that might arise.

-This collaborator's name is `R`.
+This collaborator's name is R.

-When you send commands to `R`, you get a response back.
+When you send commands to R, you get a response back.
 Sometimes, when you make mistakes, you will get back a nice, informative error message or warning.
 However, sometimes the warnings seem to reference a much "deeper" level of R than you're familiar with.
 Or, even worse, you may get the wrong answer with no warning because the command you sent is perfectly valid, but isn't what you actually want.
 While you may first have some success working with R by memorizing certain commands or reusing other scripts, this is akin to using a collection of tourist phrases or pre-written statements when having a conversation.
 You might make a mistake (like getting directions to the library when you need a bathroom), and you are going to be limited in your flexibility (like furiously paging through a tourist guide looking for the term for "thrift store").

 This is all to say that we are going to spend a bit of time digging into some of the more fundamental aspects of the R language, and these concepts may not feel as immediately useful as, say, learning to make plots with `ggplot2`.
 However, learning these more fundamental concepts will help you develop an understanding of how R thinks about data and code, how to interpret error messages, and how to flexibly expand your skills to new situations.